 Vitamin B12 (as cyanocobalamin)

 Vitamin B12 serves many roles similar to folate and vitamin B6.
 Vitamin B12 deficiencies are associated with a blood condition called anemia.
 Anemia occurs when the body is not producing enough red blood cells.
 Vitamin B12 often comes in one of two forms; cyanocobalamin and methylcobalamin.
 Cyanocobalamin is the synthetic form of vitamin B12 and is only found in supplements.
-Methylcobalamin is widely regarded as the superior option.
-Unfortunately, Rootine has opted to use the synthetic cyanocobalamin.
+Methylcobalamin is widely regarded as the superior option and is the form Rootine includes in their blends.

 Vitamin B2 (as riboflavin)

 Riboflavin is a very common vitamin supplement marketed to help with energy production.
 Riboflavin is required by the enzyme Methylenetetrahydrofolate reductase.
 This enzyme is responsible for the conversion of folate to its active form 5-MTHF.
 Riboflavin is often marketed to help with energy due to its role with oxygen utilization.
-It also aids in the breakdown in carbohydrates, proteins, and fats.
-Again, Rootine has not opted to use USP certified riboflavin.
+It also aids in the breakdown in carbohydrates, proteins, and fats. .

 Magnesium (as magnesium hydroxide)